 Posted in: Models

-Tags: amazing brunette, babes blog, beautiful brunette, beautiful model, beautiful woman, best glamour models, brunette, brunette babe, brunette beauty, brunette bombshell, brunette hottie, brunette model, cam babe hot cam babe, cam girl, cam girl video, Cam With Her, glamor models, glamour models, gorgeous brunette, hot brunette, hot cam girl, hot cam girl videos, hot schoolgirl outfit, Internet models, meet cam girls, model gallery, model in schoolgirl outfit, Monique, Monique cam girl, pretty brunette, sexy brunette, sexy cam girl, sexy cam girl videos, sexy slideshows, sexy webcam girl, sexy webcam girl videos, slideshows, stunning brunette, Stunning cam model, webcam girl, webcam girl video, webcam girls, webcam girls video
+Tags: amazing brunette, babes blog, beautiful brunette, beautiful model, beautiful woman, best glamour models, brunette, brunette babe, brunette beauty, brunette bombshell, brunette hottie, brunette model, cam babe hot cam babe, cam girl, cam girl video, Cam With Her, glamor models, glamour models, gorgeous brunette, hot brunette, hot cam girl, hot cam girl videos, hot schoolgirl outfit, Internet models, meet cam girls, model gallery, model in schoolgirl outfit, Monique, Monique cam girl, pretty brunette, sexy brunette, sexy cam girl, sexy cam girl videos, sexy slideshows, sexy videos, sexy webcam girl, sexy webcam girl videos, slideshows, stunning brunette, Stunning cam model, webcam girl, webcam girl video, webcam girls, webcam girls video

 If you’re looking from tips on how to pronounce the name of this week’s drink, you’re barking up the wrong tree.
 For one thing, my secretive communications with the dark forces that provide me with free booze and some very decent cocktails from time to time are all done via e-mail and gaelic doesn’t happen to be one of my languages.
 (My languages include English and, of course, fluent Pig Latin.)
 I’m pretty sure, it’s not pronounced “the faulty,” however.